-As most of you know by now, President Timothy Killeen has appointed me as the acting chancellor of the University of Illinois at Urbana-Champaign and acting vice president of the University.
+As most of you know by now, President Timothy Killeen has appointed me as the interim chancellor of the University of Illinois at Urbana-Champaign and interim vice president of the University.
 I will hold this position until a national search is conducted and our next permanent leader is in place.
 I also will continue to serve as dean of the College of Liberal Arts and Sciences during this period.

 As a member of the faculty here for the past 15 years, I am both personally and professionally invested in this university.
 I get to see, firsthand, every day, the amazing contributions and accomplishments of our students, faculty and staff.
 I am honored that President Killeen has asked me to serve in this transitional role.
 I also am fully aware of the difficult circumstances that led to this charge, and I understand the high expectations all of you have for anyone serving in this position.

 My job now is to work with the entire campus community and with our alumni and friends to navigate this leadership transition in ways that are collaborative and collegial and that reinforce the traditions of shared governance that are Illinois hallmarks.
 Together, I hope we can ensure that this year is one that carries our momentum of accomplishments and innovations forward.